-If you’ve heard of Hilo Hattie, your first association is likely to be the Hawaiian tourist shop known selling “aloha wear” clothing and souvenirs.
+If you’ve heard of Hilo Hattie, your first association is likely to be the Hawaiian tourist shop known for selling “aloha wear” clothing and souvenirs.

 But the name Hilo Hattie originated with a real person.
 “Hilo Hattie” was the stage name of Clarissa “Clara” Haili, a Hawaiian singer and comedienne who was born in Honolulu in 1901.